ECB's Asmussen: G20's credibility is at risk

-Asmussen said that the group of industrialised and industrialising nations needed to be strengthened through reforms to make it more transparent, effective and binding in fighting crises.
+Asmussen said that the group of industrialized and industrializing nations needed to be strengthened through reforms to make it more transparent, effective and binding in fighting crises.

 “The G20’s promising start has unfortunately been followed by more mixed results,” Asmussen said in a speech.